HEX009966/HEX009966/README.md

 Artist/Musician/Deep-Learner
 ----------------------------

-I just started learning to code this year and have been enjoying web development.
+I just started learning to code and have been enjoying web development.
 There will be an update here at some point as I progress, so stay tuned!

 *   🌍  I'm based in Washington
 *   🧠  I'm learning ZTM-Web Development & Harvard CS50G